tracim/tracim/backend/doc/setting.md

 Don't forget to set `website.base_url` and `website.title` for the frontend, as some features use them to link the frontend in emails.

 :warning: It is necessary to check if your SMTP configuration is working correctly before using Tracim.
-In the next release we will include a quick solution to test if your STMP configuration works properly.
+To do so, we do provide this command:

+    tracimcli dev test smtp -r myemailadress@mydomain.local

+This will send a test email to the provided email address (here: myemailadress@mydomain.local) with the same parameters as tracim config.

 ### Configuring Invitations in Spaces